Researchers uncovered a connection between poor sleep and wound healing in type 2 diabetes that could pave the way for new treatments.

 The interrupted sleep pattern caused a significant delay in wound healing in rodents with diabetes.
 The animals that slept poorly needed around 13 days to reach 50 percent healing, compared with the group without interrupted sleep, which needed around 10 days.

 Normal-weight mice achieved 50 percent of wound healing in less than 1 week and complete healing in just 2 weeks.

 Researchers observed that type 2 diabetes might lead to poor blood circulation and nerve damage.
 Because of these complications, the body is more likely to become infected.

 Sleep quality affects the immune system and weakens the healing process, so it’s easy to see the connection between sleep and wound healing.
-Studies have shown that sleep is crucial for the immune response.
+Studies

 A lack of sleep can weaken the immune reaction, exposing the body to infection; for instance, shorter sleep durations are linked to a higher risk of developing the common cold.

 Prof. Lydic plans to continue his research on this topic, saying, “This is a public health issue, and we want to contribute to a solution.
 Next, we want to explore the effect that specific drugs have on wound healing in these same groups of mice with disrupted sleep.”